ucdavis-bioinformatics-training/2025-March-Spatial-Transcriptomics/data_analysis/04-dimensionality_reduction.md

 The axes are unit-less; points (cells or nuclei) that are farther apart are more dissimilar on the displayed PC than points that are closer together.

 ### PCA loadings
-Each PC can be imagined as a sort of meta-gene for which every cell has an expression value.
+Each PC can be imagined as a sort of meta-gene (a linear combination of all genes included in RunPCA) for which every cell has an expression value.
 The top genes associated with the reduction component (i.e. contributing to a cell's "expression level" of that meta-gene) can be plotted for a selected dimension(s) using the `VizDimLoadings` function.

 ``` r
 VizDimLoadings(experiment.aggregate,